Gavinwxy/Gavinwxy.github.io/_news/24-09-06_data_challenge.md

 related_posts: false
 ---

-Our team wins the 3rd place in the Vision24 challege - One Shot Industrial Defect Segmentation (ECCV2024)
+We win the 3rd place in One Shot Industrial Defect Segmentation Challenge (ECCV2024)!